JumaJuiceTime/TheHundredSaints/Adventuring/Travel.md

 **Visibility:** In conditions of reduced visibility, such as fog or blizzards, the chance of getting lost increases by 1 (e.g. 2-in-6 becomes 3-in-6), and in darkness by 2.

-**Effects of getting lost:** The effects of getting lost are described in the Ouran Campaign Book.

 ## Wandering Monsters